vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 #### DHCP configuration on Tier-1 Gateway

-Complete the following steps to set the DHCP configuration in both tier-1 gateway:
+Complete the following steps to set the DHCP configuration in both the tier-1 gateways:

 1. With admin privileges, log in to NSX Manager.
 1. Select **Networking** > **Tier-1 Gateways**.